anaseto/goal/README.md

 * Primitive semantics are both inspired from the [ngn/k](https://codeberg.org/ngn/k) variant of the K language and [BQN](https://mlochbaum.github.io/BQN/index.html).
-For example, group, classify, shifts, windows, find (index of) and ocurrence count take after BQN's semantics.
+For example, group, classify, shifts, windows, find (index of) and occurrence count take after BQN's semantics.
 Multi-dimensional versions, when present in BQN, have been left out, though, as Goal has only free-form immutable arrays, like K.  Some primitives use words instead of symbols (like ocount for occurrence count).